-Participatory design processes using prototypes can ask the users how they would use the app, so the process is observing users.
-Prototypes such as UI drawings and mock-ups are presented to the customer/clients for evaluation.
+Participatory design processes with prototypes are asking the users, and so they are observing users.
+Prototypes such as UI drawings and mock-ups are sent to the customers for evaluation.
 The evaluations can change the design before the changes are too expensive to implement.
 But the technique can be abused by both the customer and designers.
 Customers can continuously request changes that do not progress the project, a form of feature creep.
 More insipid are designers’ abuses by dominating the process.
 Designers can tell the customers that their specific concerns are premature and the customers should think more abstractly.
-Then the designers return in following workshops with designs that are drawn in concrete and say that changes are not possible.
+Then the designer returns in following workshops with designs that are drawn in concrete and say that changes are not possible.
 For an iterative participatory process to work effectively it must truly be participatory and consisting of multiple feedback.

 Another form of asking the users is to test prototypes on potential users.
 This is a more formal process than participatory design.
 In front of a prototype, potential users are guided through a task by designers.
-Typically, two designers are present.
-One designer is explaining task and taking notes.
+Typically, two designers are present: one explaining and taking notes.
 The other designer plays the role of the machine, producing the different components of the prototype.
 This technique requires that the designers do not prompt user into the correct actions, otherwise the designers will not discover usability problems.

 Expert evaluations are formative evaluations performed by designers and usability experts.
 Expert evaluations are effective because they take less time to prepare and do not require gathering users.
 Consequently expert evaluations can occur at any time during the design process.
-If evaluations are made by the designers, they need to have the unusual skill of evaluating their own work.
-Self evaluation requires separating ego from your work and the ability to have multiple perceptions on the design.
-Consequently, designers hire consultants to make evaluations.
-The consultants are experts evaluating the design.
+If evaluations are made by the designers, they need to have the unusual skill to evaluate their own work.
+Self evaluation requires separating ego from work and the ability to have multiple perceptions of the designs.
+Consequently, designer may hire consultants to make evaluations.
 There are two popular types of expert reviews; Cognitive Walkthrough and Heuristic Evaluations.

-Because an evaluation of one’s own work is hard and lacks perspectives of others, designers and even programmers have learned to formalize the evaluation process.
+Because an evaluation of one’s own work is hard and lacks other perspectives, designers and even programmers have learned to formalize the evaluation process.
 Programmers use code walkthrough to find errors in their code.
 The programmer goes through the code line by line in front of other programmers.
 The other programmers try to find errors and delineate bad coding style.

 Wharton [The cognitive walkthrough method: A practitioner’s guide.
 In Usability Inspection Methods.
 Wiley, 1994] and Polson [Cognitive walkthrough: a method for theory-based evaluations of user interface, International Journal of Man-Machine Studies, 36:741-773, 1992] developed cognitive walkthroughs to evaluate the “ease of learning, particularly by exploration.”
 During the walkthrough, the designer steps through the actions that a user performs to complete a task and the experts evaluate each step answering four questions: